-Financial instruments consist of cash and cash equivalents, accounts receivable, notes receivable, accounts payable, accrued expenses, deferred revenue, and derivative instruments.
+Financial instruments consist of cash and cash equivalents, accounts receivable, notes receivable, accounts payable, accrued expenses, deferred revenue, and short term debt.
 The Company determines the estimated fair value of such financial instruments presented in these financial statements using available market information and appropriate methodologies.
-These financial instruments are stated at their respective historical carrying amounts, which approximate fair value due to their short term nature, except derivative instruments which are marked to market at the end of each reporting period.
+These financial instruments except for short term debt are stated at their respective historical carrying amounts, which approximate fair value due to their short term nature.
+Short-term debt approximates market value based on similar terms available to the company in the market place.